Japan is a captivating blend of ancient traditions and cutting-edge modernity, offering travelers a unique and unforgettable experience.

 Delicious / Yummy = おいしい oi shi / 美味い ou mai yi

-How much is it = いくらですか yi ku la that su ka
+How much is it? = いくらですか yi ku la that su ka

 Tax Refund